Udit365/MATLAB-Essentials/Numerical_Methods/Explanatory_Notes/Numerical_Integration.md

 ![](http://latex2png.com/pngs/a38bb10f7f5764939b6db5f8e50f05e4.png)

-Use Trapizoidal and Simpson one-third rules to compare the results with the true value.
+Use Trapezoidal and Simpson one-third rules to compare the results with the true value.

-***Solution :***
+**_Solution :_**
 The MATLAB code for the above problem is :

 ```MATLAB